 Outten & Golden LLP

-PETER ROMER-FRIEDMAN is Counsel at Outten & Golden LLP Washington, DC, and a member of the firm’s Class Action Practice Group.
+PETER ROMER-FRIEDMAN is Partner at Outten & Golden LLP Washington, DC, and a member of the firm’s Class Action Practice Group.
 He has a diverse litigation practice that focuses on employment discrimination, employee benefits, fair housing, and credit discrimination, at the trial court and appellate levels.

-Mr. Romer-Friedman has served as lead or co-lead counsel in actions that secured over $1.4 billion in monetary relief and groundbreaking programmatic changes to governmental and corporate institutions, including six of the largest USERRA class settlements, two of the largest fair housing settlements, one of the largest credit discrimination settlements, the first LGBTQ employment bias class settlements, and one the largest reported discrimination settlements with an office of the House of Representatives.
+Mr. Romer-Friedman has served as lead or co-lead counsel in actions that secured over $1.4 billion in monetary relief and groundbreaking programmatic changes to governmental and corporate institutions, including six of the largest USERRA class settlements, two of the largest fair housing settlements, one of the largest credit discrimination settlements, the first LGBTQ employment bias class settlements, and one of the largest reported discrimination settlements with an office of the House of Representatives.

 Prior to joining the firm in 2016, Mr. Romer-Friedman was the Deputy Director of Litigation of the Washington Lawyers’ Committee for Civil Rights and Urban Affairs.
 From 2009 to 2015, he served as a civil rights and employment class action litigator at another national class action firm.
 From 2007 to 2009, Mr. Romer-Friedman was labor counsel to the Senate Labor Committee and its Chairman Senator Edward M. Kennedy.
 Mr. Romer-Friedman clerked for Judge Stephen Reinhardt of the U.S. Court of Appeals for the Ninth Circuit in Los Angeles, and has taught civil rights law as an adjunct professor at Georgetown University Law Center.